markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 ![Web Storage API setItem](./assets/lesson-5/700-set-item.png)

 We are able to type simple JavaScript statements into the console because it is part of the browser.
-The undefined message shown here is simply indicating that nothing is returned from this statement which is correct since we are setting or storing our object into `localStorage`, not retrieving or returning anything.
+The undefined message shown here is simply indicating that nothing is returned from this statement which is correct since we are setting or storing our object into `localStorage`.
+We are not retrieving or returning anything in this statement.
 To see if our statement actually worked we can look use Chrome DevTools to open the Application tab and click on the Local Storage option as shown here:
 ![Chrome DevTools Application](./assets/lesson-5/800-dev-tools-application.png)